Greenwolf/eslint-scanner-configs/README.md

 ```

 **Local:** <br/>

-Installing `eslint` globally is optional but it will allow us to run `eslint` without depending on the local module.
+Installing ESLint globally is optional but it will allow us to run `eslint` without depending on the local module.
 ```
 git clone https://github.com/Greenwolf/eslint-security-scanner-configs
 npm install -g eslint